A Risk-Averse Preview-based $Q$-Learning Algorithm: Application to Highway Driving of Autonomous Vehicles: A Sampling-based Convex Program for Risk-averse preview-based Learning

 \subsection{Risk-averse $Q$-learning for Planning}

-Consider the imaginary MDP $\mu_k^I$ defined based on Definition \ref{defn:101}.
-The process begins at imaginary time $l = 0$.
-A policy $\pi_k:{S}_k \to {\cal A}$ for the high-level planner is a mapping from MDP states $S_k$ to high-level actions ${\cal A}$.
-Given the imaginary MDP $\mu_k^I$, the risk-averse planner’s goal is to learn a sequence of high-level actions to reach a cell state with discrete states type terminal goal, i.e., $tg$, state from an initial state while optimizing a risk-informed cost function.
+Consider the local MDP $\mu_k$ defined based on Definition \ref{defn:101}.
+A policy $\pi_k:{S}_k \mapsto {\cal A}$ for the high-level planner is a mapping from MDP states $S_k$ to high-level actions ${\cal A}$.
+Given the local MDP $\mu_k$, the risk-averse planner’s goal is to learn a sequence of high-level actions to reach a cell state with discrete states type terminal goal, i.e., $tg$, state from an initial state while optimizing a risk-informed cost function.